gtccl/Microsoft-Movie-Project/README.md

 * [The Numbers](https://www.the-numbers.com/)

-The data used in the analysis from this projects comes from the above sources:
+The data used in the analysis from this projects comes from IMDb and Box Office Mojo:
 * imdb.title.basics
 * imdb.title.ratings
 * bom.movie_gross

-This data was collected from studio reports, user reviews, box office reports and a combination of the above.
+Studio reports, user reviews, box office reports and other information was extracted from the BOM and IMDb databases.

-The dataset represents records for each individual movie including the title, release date, genre, budget, box office gross, and ratings which we will use to understand and create business insights from.
+The data represents records for each individual movie including the title, release date, genre, budget, box office gross, and ratings which we will use to understand and create business insights from.